-First, scrape any remnants into the trash.
-Then, use hot water from the tap, a dose of mild liquid dish soap and a soft sponge to scrub the surface of the board.
+- Next, use hot water from the tap, a dash of mild liquid dish soap and a soft sponge to scrub the surface of the board.
 Give extra attention to any grooves from knife marks that can trap particles.

 Disinfecting Cutting Boards

-You can also use hydrogen peroxide to kill germs on the board.
-Pour it onto the surface and allow to stand for several minutes.
-When the fizzing subsides, rinse and wipe with a clean sponge.
+- Allow the hydrogen peroxide to stand on the cutting for several minutes.
+When the fizzing subsides, rinse and wipe the board with a clean sponge.

-Tip: With proper conditioning (see Step #5), a moisture barrier on the surface of the board helps prevent bacteria from penetrating the wood.
+Tip: With proper conditioning, a moisture barrier on the surface of a wooden cutting board helps prevent bacteria from penetrating the wood.

 Liberally sprinkle baking soda or coarse salt onto the stained surface.
 Scrub the stain using a sponge or nylon brush moistened with hot water.

-For more cleaning power, use a halved lemon to scrub the abrasive baking soda or salt.
+For more cleaning power, use a lemon half to scrub the abrasive baking soda or salt.
 The acidic lemon juice acts as a cleaner and will also help deodorize the board.

-After scrubbing with the lemon half, rinse and wipe the board to remove the residue and dry before storing.
+After scrubbing with the lemon half, rinse and wipe the board to remove the residue.
+Dry the board before putting it away.

-Good equipment requires good maintenance, so it’s just as important to know how to care for a wooden cutting board as it is to know how to clean a cutting board.
+Good equipment requires good maintenance.
+It’s just as important to know how to care for a wooden cutting board as it is to know how to clean a cutting board.

-A monthly conditioning treatment of mineral oil and beeswax creates a moisture barrier to seal the cutting board and protect it from bacteria.
+A monthly conditioning treatment of food-grade mineral oil and beeswax creates a moisture barrier to seal a wood cutting board and protect it from bacteria.
 Regular and frequent conditioning also keeps the board looking good.

-Tip: Use only food-safe mineral oil for conditioning and avoid natural oils such as olive or vegetable oil because they can turn rancid quickly.
+Tip: Use only food-safe mineral oil for conditioning.
+Avoid natural oils such as olive or vegetable oil because they can turn rancid quickly.